anoopsarkar/compilers-class/hw4.md

 `llvm-run` in the answer directory to create and run the binary from the Decaf programs in the testcases directory.

+The LLVM assembly and toolchain output is dumped into the `llvm` directory.
+You should examine your output to debug your compiler.

 Make sure you obey the following requirements:

 1. If your program succeeds in parsing the input you should exit from your program using `exit(EXIT_SUCCESS)`.
 And if your program finds an error in the input Decaf program you should exit using `exit(EXIT_FAILURE)`.
 The definitions of `EXIT_SUCCESS` and `EXIT_FAILURE` are in `cstdlib` (for C++) and in `stdlib.h` (for C).
 1. You must dump the LLVM assembly by calling `TheModule->dump()` where `TheModule` is of type `llvm::Module*`.
+1. Pass all the testcases.

+### Use your own code

+For this homework we will reward those who have implemented all the stages of the compiler themselves.
+If you have used the source code from the provided solution of a previous homework to implement your compiler for this homework, you will lose 20% of the marks for this homework for each solution used.
+For example, if you use the provided solution for HW1, HW2 and HW3 to solve this homework then you can get at most 40% of the total marks for HW4.

+You will **not** incur a penalty if you wrote your own source code for the solution to a previous homework after having examined the solution for a previous homework.
+So just asking to view a solution is not penalized.

 ## Development and upload procedure